thestubborndev/finance_tracker_server/README.md

+**Disclaimer**: This was built as a weekend project, use at your own discretion.

 Finance Tracker Server is a simple web server that updates crypto/fiat currency exchanges and bank balances in an Airtable Base used to keep track of your finances.
 By navigating to the servers endpoint with a browser, you will be redirected to your updated Finance Tracker Airtable base.

 See the [related blog post here.](http://fabioberger.com/post/2016-06-05-finance-tracker-using-airtable/)